roboticsequalsfun/lively-wallpaper-playlist/README.md

 ## 🚀 Installation

 1. Download the installer.
 2. Run the installer and follow the instructions.
-(Note: windows will try blocking the program since it uses a python executable.
-Just click more info, annd then press run anyway.)
-3. If it says lively could not be found, it is one of two reasons:
-  1. It was installed from microsoft store
-  2. It was not installed in the default folder
-     In that case, locate where Lively is installed.
-For Microsoft Store installs, it’s usually:
+(Note: Windows SmartScreen may warn that the app is from an unknown publisher.
+Click **More info → Run anyway** to continue.)
+3. If Lively cannot be found, manually locate `Lively.exe` Microsoft Store installs are usually located in:
    `%LocalAppData%\\Packages\\12030rocksdanister.LivelyWallpaper_97hta09mmv6hy\\LocalCache\\Local`
    or
    `%LocalAppData%\\Packages\\12030rocksdanister.LivelyWallpaper_97hta09mmv6hy\\Build`
 4. When it asks for monitor numbers, check your Lively Wallpaper monitor settings and use that (Note: It must have comma's between monitor numbers, e.g`1,2`).
 5. When it asks for the folder containing your Lively wallpapers, open Lively → Settings → General → **Wallpaper Directory** and use that path.

 ## 🧠 Configuration

-Edit `config.json` to change settings.
+To configure settings, right click on the system tray icon and press Edit Config. `config.json` Will now open up.

 Settings: